dotnet/upgrade-assistant/docs/design/Extension_Management.md

 This will allow `upgrade-assistant` to restore extensions from any source and ensure they are the extension that was originally installed via hash matching.

-For now, the name of the file will be `upgrade-assistant.workspace`.
+For now, the name of the file will be `upgrade-assistant.json`.
+We should update guidance that `.upgrade-assistant` can be ignored, but `upgrade-assistant.json` is used to ensure consistency among developers.

 ## Sources

-Below are discussed a few options for feeds we could use for distribution:

-### NuGet

-We could use NuGet as a source feed and align extension packages with with the `.nupkg` format.
+We will use NuGet as a source feed and align extension packages with with the `.nupkg` format.
 This would provide a number of things out of the box, such as:

 - Rights management for feed access
 - Versioning support